Aaron Roth – HOPE International – “Love Big Enough” – February 2012

 A Wall Around the Heart

 What I saw in the eyes of some of those costumed young men and in the youth who were ready to fight, is what I’ve seen at home in Richmond, VA, or many places in the States, and quite often here in the rough neighborhoods.
 It’s the response of a boy fighting back.
 Taking revenge and doling out some of the hurt he’s received.
 Lashing back at anyone who crosses the line, and indeed so many have crossed that line over the years since he was a kid.
 It’s a heart that opens for no one.
-No Feb-12-News-07love comes in, no love goes out.
+No love comes in, no love goes out.

 I think about all the young people that I’ve met working in the schools.
 Hundreds and hundreds of young boys and girls, too young to care about anything else but simply that they just want to know somebody at home loves them and that there will be food on the table when they get there, and they won’t get yelled at for something they didn’t do.
 But unfortunately, that’s not a reality for most of them.
 There’s not a safe home to come back to.